Openpoint/TheYolk/README.md

 Not done yet - THE YOLK is very much in early ALPHA.

 In summary, THE YOLK sets up an electron environment with a boot routine which detects modules by folder structure.
-The boot routine provides an Elasticsearch instance and the API allows for applications to create and access databasing and analytics by settings file.
+The boot routine provides an Elasticsearch instance and Angular environment.
+The API allows for applications to create and access databasing and analytics by the modules settings file.

 ### Applications